 - 5.1.
-HARL does not currently have any designated EHV properties. - 5.2.
+HARL does not currently have any EDCM network group costs for its own systems.
+EDCM network group costs from host DNO systems are published in their charging statements. - 5.2.
 These are illustrative of the modelled costs at the time that this statement was published.
-A new connection will result in changes to current network utilisations, which will then form the basis of future prices: the charge determined in this statement will not necessarily be the charge in subsequent years because of the interaction between new and existing network connections and any other changes made to our Distribution System which may affect charges.
+A new connection will result in changes to current network utilisations, which will then form the basis of future prices.
+The charge determined in this statement will not necessarily be the charge in subsequent years because of the interaction between new and existing network connections and any other changes made to our Distribution System which may affect charges.